StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 Skribble Business admins can set a document deletion period for all documents regardless of their status.
 After a set time, the affected documents will be automatically deleted from Skribble.

-**Did you become Enterprise customers before 17 February 2021?**
-Deletion period only applies to signed and declined documents — documents signed by all parties or declined by at least one person.
+**Note for customers who became customers before 17 February 2021:** As a standard, the deletion period only applies to **signed and declined documents** — documents signed by all parties or declined by at least one person.

 To set a document deletion period:

-- Click **Business profile** if you're not already there
+- Click **Business profile** in the lower-left

 .. image:: deletion_period_click_profile1.png
     :class: with-shadow